Home Equity Loans

 Home equity loans often make sense for people who need a lump sum of money for large purchases.

-However, as with anything else, home equity loans have their pros and cons.
+However, as with anything else, they have their pros and cons.

-Low Interest Rates: Home equity loans are secured by your property, so they typically have lower interest rates than unsecured debts.
+Low Interest Rates: They are secured by your property, so they typically have lower interest rates than unsecured debts.

-Fixed Payments: Home equity loans generally have a fixed payment schedule.
+Fixed Payments: They generally have a fixed payment schedule.

-Overall, home equity loans are often a much better option than personal loans when you need a large sum of money.
+Overall, these products are often a much better option than personal oblgiations when you need a large sum of money.

 Risk: If you fail to make payments you may lose your home to foreclosure.

-Closing Costs: Unlike personal loans, you’ll have to pay closing costs.
+Closing Costs: Unlike personal types, you’ll have to pay closing costs.
 These can be quite expensive.

-Selling Your Home: Since home equity loans are secured by your home, you’ll be required to immediately pay off your loan in its entirety if you sell your home.
+Selling Your Home: Since these are secured by your home, you’ll be required to immediately pay off your balance in its entirety if you sell your home.
 Meaning you’ll have to pay off your first and second mortgage all at once.

-Despite these risks, the right home equity loan can be a great way to get access to a large sum of money with great repayment terms.
+Despite these risks, these can be a great way to get access to a large sum of money with great repayment terms.

 How to Get a Home Equity Loan

-Getting a home equity loan doesn’t need to be a difficult process.
-There are just a few steps you should take before applying for a loan.
+Obtaining one doesn’t need to be a difficult process.
+There are just a few steps you should take before applying.

 Calculate Your Equity

 First and foremost, you need to calculate your home equity.
-If you don’t have any equity, or you only have a little bit, a home equity loan may not be an option.
+If you don’t have any equity, or you only have a little bit, this may not be an option.

 Home equity is simply the value of your home minus what you owe on your mortgage.
 The amount that you can borrow is based on your loan-to-value ratio.